ansys/pystk/doc/source/user-guide/migration.rst

 conventions include:

 - Removal of ``IAg``, ``Ag``, and ``AgE`` prefixes for interfaces, classes, and enumerations
+- Spelled out obsolete and sometimes cryptic abbreviations such as `Va`, `Vo`.
+- Merged redundant interface and class types, reducing the number of types by ~30%.
 - Use of ``snake_case`` for functions, members, and variables
 - Use of ``CONSTANT_CASE`` letters for constants and enumeration values
 - Consistent use of ``ansys.stk`` namespace, similar to other `PyAnsys`_ projects